volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 }
 ```

 Pretty simple.
-If `faccessat` would not find the file `/flag` (or, if it where to just return a non-zero value) we will get a root shell, and from there we will be able to `cat /flag`.
+If `faccessat` would not access the file `/flag` (or, if it where to just return a non-zero value) we will get a root shell, and from there we will be able to `cat /flag`.
 However how would this work? `faccessat` *should* always find `/flag`, because it exists?
 Right?

 # Exploitation